kwrush/superpower/README.md

 # Superpower

-🦸A tiny app for information of superhero and supervillain, simple and just for fun.
+🦸‍♂️A tiny app for information of superhero and supervillain, simple and just for fun.

 Bootstapped with [Razzle](https://github.com/jaredpalmer/razzle)